Master Curriculum List

 For complete details on all graduation requirements, please consult an updated version of the Dean’s Office Regulations in the Student Handbook.

 Have questions about the curriculum?
-Contact the Associate Dean for Academic Programs.
+Contact the Vice Dean.
 If you have questions specifically about the Criminal Justice Certificate, please contact Professor Jonathan Rapping.

 Full-Time Curriculum: Fall 2022-Spring 2023, Fall 2023-Spring 2024